 The research suggests a need to build up to a coherent approach and this is unlikely to be achieved quickly from a standing start.
-Supporting employers to acknowledge and overcome barriers at the outset (stigma, resources) could be a useful stepping-stone into the many emerging sources of guidance.
+Supporting employers to acknowledge and overcome barriers at the outset (stigma, resources) could be a useful stepping-stone into the many emerging guidance's.